 deepracer@amss-hd4i:/opt/aws/deepracer$ rostopic info /rl_results Type: inference_pkg/InferResultsArray Publishers: None Subscribers: * /navigation_node (http://amss-hd4i:38873/)

-inference_pkg/InferResultsArray and that no one is currently publishing to the topic, although the
+inference_pkg/InferResultsArray, that no one is currently publishing to the topic, and that the

 If you want to know more about the message, you can use

 deepracer@amss-hd4i:/opt/aws/deepracer$ rosmsg show inference_pkg/InferResultsArray inference_pkg/InferResults results int32 classLabel float32 classProb float32 xMin float32 yMin float32 xMax float32 yMax sensor_msgs/Image img std_msgs/Header header uint32 seq time stamp string frame_id uint32 height uint32 width string encoding uint8 is_bigendian uint32 step uint8 data

 navigation_node also lists the services which (other than logging) are

 Services, like topics, allow you to find out more information.
 But this time, you’ll need to use the command

 deepracer@amss-hd4i:/opt/aws/deepracer$ rosservice info /load_action_space Node: /navigation_node URI: rosrpc://amss-hd4i:38519 Type: inference_pkg/LoadModelSrv Args: artifactPath taskType preProcessType